 Rail and goods movement corridors facilitate the flow of goods and services, providing access to industry and employment, and supporting regional and local connection and economic prosperity.
 Trucks, freight vehicles, and rail transportation are vital for Vaughan's economy.

-A comprehensive and adaptive rail and goods movement environment will be important for continued economic sustainability.
-The City recognizes the continued importance of truck movement and rail infrastructure in the movement of goods to and through Vaughan.
+A comprehensive and adaptive rail and goods movement environment is important for economic sustainability.
+The City recognizes the continued importance of truck movement and rail Infrastructure in the movement of goods to and through Vaughan.

 Rail Transportation